zodb/relstorage/docs/db-specific-options.rst

 .. tip::

-   Persistent object state data (pickles) will default to being stored on disk in a compressed format if they are longer than roughly 2,000 bytes.
+   PostgreSQL defaults to storing persistent object state data (pickles) on disk in a compressed format if they are longer than roughly 2,000 bytes.
 Thus wrapper storages like ``zc.zlibstorage`` are unlikely to save much disk space.
 They may still reduce network